Patater/modern-cmake/README.md

 * [It's time to do CMake Right](https://pabloariasal.github.io/2018/02/19/its-time-to-do-cmake-right/): A nice set of best practices for Modern CMake projects.
 * [The Ultimate Guide to Modern CMake](https://rix0r.nl/blog/2015/08/13/cmake-guide/): A slightly dated post with similar intent.
 * [More Modern CMake](https://youtu.be/y7ndUhdQuU8): A great presentation from Meeting C++ 2018 that recommends CMake 3.12+.
 This talk makes calls CMake 3.0+ "Modern CMake" and CMake 3.12+ "More Modern CMake".
 * [Oh No!
-More Modern CMake](https://www.youtube.com/watch?v=y9kSr5enrSk): The sequal to More Modern CMake.
+More Modern CMake](https://www.youtube.com/watch?v=y9kSr5enrSk): The sequel to More Modern CMake.
 * [toeb/moderncmake](https://github.com/toeb/moderncmake): A nice presentation and examples about CMake 3.5+, with intro to syntax through project organization

 ## Credits